TimelyDataflow/differential-dataflow/server/README.md

-# Grapht
+# Graph Server

 A differential dataflow server for continually changing graphs

 ## Overview

-Grapht is a system that hosts continually changing graph datasets, and computation defined over them.
+The graph server is a system that hosts continually changing graph datasets, and computation defined over them.
 Users are able to build and load shared libraries that can both define computation over existing graph datasets or define and share new graphs.
 The user code is able to share the same underlying representations for the graphs, reducing the overhead and streamlining the execution.

 ## A Sketch

-Grapht is very much in progress, and its goals are mostly to exercise timely and differential dataflow as systems, and to see where this leads.
-At the moment, Grapht provides a small set of graph definitions and graph analyses one can load against them.
+The graph server is very much in progress, and its goals are mostly to exercise timely and differential dataflow as systems, and to see where this leads.
+At the moment, the server provides a small set of graph definitions and graph analyses one can load against them.
 This is mostly so that we can see what it is like to start up and shut down graph computations with shared state, and understand if we are doing this well.

 Several computations are defined in `./dataflows/` which give examples of defining your own computation.
 These projects have no special status, and could each be re-implemented by users such as yourself.
-The intent is that once your project is compiled, Grapht can load the associated shared libraries and bring your computation into the same shared address space as the other graph computations.
+The intent is that once your project is compiled, the server can load the associated shared libraries and bring your computation into the same shared address space as the other graph computations.

 ## Examples